- The Modern History of Rubbish in Emmet County

 - Food scraps became a hot topic in the recycling industry: 30-40% of the food in the United States- an estimated 133 billion pounds in 2010.
 We used the EPA Food Recovery Hierarchy to educate businesses on why we are collecting food scraps for composting.
 90,000 pounds of food were collected from 16 restaurants, flower shops, and a grocery store during our 20 week pilot program.

-- Our most popular drop-site, Dunhams, was closed at the request of the mall’s owners, Lormax Stern Development Company.
+- Our most popular drop-site, located behind Dunhams, was closed at the request of the mall’s owners, Lormax Stern Development Company.

 - The transfer station canopy was completed and provides improved separation of our stormwater from our wastewater, removal of the drainage pond, better weather protection for our transfer trailers, including an enclosed staging bay for a full trailer awaiting transport.